 To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
 We market our products using a direct-to-patient and -provider model.
-Our direct sales force is focused on increasing clinician awareness of our solutions, and has grown from three people in March 2005 to 80 people as of August 31, 2015.
-We utilize over 300 licensed, independent healthcare practitioners as at-home trainers who educate patients on the proper use of our solutions.
-Our experienced reimbursement operations group of over 50 people focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing customer support services.
-Our payer relationships group of over 20 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
-Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses and a medical director, serves as a resource to clinicians and guides our development of clinical evidence in support of our products.
-We believe these investments are critical to driving patient adoption of our technologies, and together with our commercial infrastructure, represent a significant competitive advantage.
-Health insurance coverage for our Flexitouch System and our ACTitouch System is in place with private payers.
-Medicare, the Veterans Administration ar certain Medicaid programs.
-Based on our estimates, we have contracts as an in-network provider cov
+Our direct sales force is focused on increasing clinician awareness of our solutions, and has grown from three representatives in March 2005 to a team of over 125 people as of December 31, 2016.
+We also utilize over 400 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our solutions.
+Our experienced reimbursement operations group of over 70 people focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing customer support services.
+Our payer relationships group of 30 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
+Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
+We believe these investments are critical to driving patient adoption of our technologies, and together with our commercial infrastructure represents a significant competitive advantage.
+Health insurance coverage for our Flexitouch System and our ACTitouch System is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
+Based on our estimates, we have contracts as an in-network provider covering over 270 million lives in the United States.
+Over 65,000 patients have been treated with our Flexitouch System since its launch in 2004, and over 16,000 Flexitouch Systems were shipped in 2016.
+More than 17,000 patients were treated with our ACTitouch and Entré Systems since their launch in 2013, and over 7,500 ACTitouch and Entré Systems were shipped in 2016.
+We do not currently have any international operations or sales outside the United States.